antaldaniel/reprex/content/project/music-observatory/index.md

 We are working on a broader, creative industry observatory and another one related to the challenges of new sustainability regulations.

 Our data observatories are loose collaborations without a permanent budget.
 They serve as a basis to share investment and maintenance costs for permanent data collections, and to allow access to new research and granting opportunities.
+They are open for trade associations, collective management societies, university research groups, music industry companies, consultancies, and even for individual researchers, too.

 ## What do we expect from our observatory partners?